 Italians (and myself) were a huge fan of this time of day.
 In the evening, everyone congregates for snacks (cicchetti) and drinks (oftentimes wine or spritz) as the day cools down.
 If you’re feeling hungry, hop on a cicchetti and wine bar tour with a local.
 It’s also easy to make your own!

 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.

-Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful) hotels.
-Other sites I check are Expedia.com and the Hilton (for points).
+Hotel Deals: My top choice is probably Expedia.com —I’ve found some insanely cheap (beautiful) hotels.
 If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld – there are plenty of options in Italy!
-My personal recommendation here is to do an Airbnb.
-I stayed in one along one of the quiet canals and had the most peaceful experience.
-(Use my link for savings on your first stay!)
+I personally stayed in a little apartment along one of the quiet canals and had the most peaceful experience.

 So, I hope you found this Venice, Italy guide helpful.
 I was somewhat skeptical going after hearing all of the mixed reviews, but I came out totally obsessed with the city.
 If you haven’t been, it should definitely be on your bucket list!
 Tell me—have you visited Venice, Italy and loved it as much as me?
 If not, what’s your favorite Italian city?
 Let me know in the comments!